How to add your application to the allow-list

 Add a Slack group for your app

-branch, but once support is added, notifications will be sent to the #status-vets-website Slack channel.
+Allowed applications must have a Slack user group for the owners.
+This group will be notified when isolated application workflow runs fail in the main branch.
+Notifications are sent to the #status-vets-website Slack channel.
 If your team doesn't have a user group, you can request one in the #slack-workspace-admin channel.

 The Slack user group can be added to your application’s entry in the config file.